Publius Servilius Rullus: Interpretations

 To further bolster his speeches, Cicero claimed that the Publius Rullus would sell Alexandria and Egypt.
 In 65 BC there was a proposal to annex Egypt.
 This was made by the plebeian tribunes.
 According to Suetonius Julius Caesar, who wanted to get the command in Egypt, put them up to it.
 According to Plutarch, instead, Crassus promoted this.
-Plutarch wrote his biographies more than 160 years after these events and Suetonius wrote his about 280 years later.
+Both Plutarch and Suetonius wrote over 160 years after these events.
 The proposal was made on the basis of a claim that Ptolemy Alexander I of Egypt bequeathed his kingdom to Rome.
 Cicero said: "I know that there is a resolution of the senate extant to the effect that it accepted the inheritance … [Publius Servilius Rullus] will also, in accordance with his own law, sell Alexandria, and sell Egypt.
 He will be found to be the judge, the arbiter, the master, of a most wealthy city, and of a most beautiful country; yes, he will be found to be the king of a most opulent kingdom.
 Will he abstain from taking all this? from desiring all this?
 He will decide that Alexandria belongs to the king; he will by his sentence deprive the Roman people of it."
 In the last part of the sentence Cicero implied that, should Egypt be annexed, the plebeian tribune and the other decemviri would use the sale of Alexandria and Egypt for their own profit.